PEI College of Occupational Therapists Responsibilities

 - to investigate complaints raised about a registrant's practice

-The Board has the responsibility to investigate and take action on complaints or other information that is brought to its attention, that pertains to occupational therapists and their conduct.
+The College has the responsibility to investigate and take action on complaints or other information that is brought to its attention, that pertains to occupational therapists and their conduct.